Labour and Delivery

 Fetal heart monitoring and vaginal examinations are standard practice during labour, but other procedures are used as needed.

-- Electronic fetal heart monitoring may be either continuous for a high-risk delivery or periodic to check for signs that the baby might be in distress.
+- It's helpful to know about the types of fetal monitoring you may have.
+Monitoring may be either continuous for a high-risk delivery, or periodic to check for signs that the baby may be in distress.

 - You will have sterile vaginal examinations to check whether your cervix is thinning and opening (effacing and dilating).